tiffanyding/long-tail-conformal/README.md

 **Step 0:** For each of the four datasets (`plantnet`, `plantnet-trunc`, `inaturalist`, and `inaturalist-trunc`), obtain the `val` and `test` softmax scores and labels, as well as the `train` labels and put them in the folder specified by `"scores_and_labels"` in `folders.json`.
 There are two options for doing this
 - Option A: Follow the instructions in `train_models/README.md` to train the classifiers yourself
-- Option B: Download the softmax scores we have precomputed, which are available at [TODO]
+- Option B: Download the softmax scores we have precomputed by running `sh scripts/download_softmax_and_labels.sh`.
+This downloads the val and test softmax scores and labels to `data/`

 **Step 1:** Run `scripts/run_get_results.sh` by running